Call For A Free Initial Consultation (703) 273-4100

 Fairfax City Traffic Lawyer

-Traffic tickets issued in the City of Fairfax are heard in the Fairfax City General District Court at City Hall on Tuesdays and Thursdays.
+Traffic tickets issued in the City of Fairfax are heard in the Fairfax City General District Court at City Hall on Tuesdays and Thursdays at 9:30 a.m.
 The Fairfax City General District Court is located at 10455 Armstrong Street, Room 100, Fairfax, VA 22030.
 There is only one courtroom.
-All cases are heard by a Fairfax County General District Court Judge.
+All traffic cases are heard by a Fairfax County General District Court Judge.
 The Fairfax City Prosecutor handles the prosecution of these cases.
 We routinely handle Fairfax City traffic cases and offer a free consultation to discuss your case.
-In many cases we can appear for court on your behalf and obtain a favorable outcome without you needing to appear.
+We handle these cases because many tickets can have a substantial impact on your driving record.
+This is because many tickets issued in Fairfax City carry DMV points that can affect your vehicle insurance.
+Or, if you drive for a living, tickets can affect your employment.
+In misdemeanor traffic offenses the consequences are even greater.
 Feel free to give us a call at 703-273-4100 or use the contact form.
+In many cases we can appear for your case on your behalf so you don't need to appear in court.

 How a Traffic Lawyer Can Help with your Fairfax City Ticket

-When we receive a call from a client that has received a traffic ticket in Fairfax City, our first question is what the charge is.
-Most traffic tickets carry DMV points and can affect insurance rates.
-Some traffic charges are misdemeanor charges and carry additional consequences.
 However, not every ticket needs to be contested.
-Sometimes, the Fairfax City Police Officer will write a ticket for a reduced offense and prepayment may be the best course of action depending on the charge.
-Prepaying a traffic ticket is essentially a guilty plea to the charge so it is important to talk to a traffic lawyer before prepaying the ticket.
-For example, if you are stopped for speeding but charged with Failure to Pay Full Time and Attention under the Fairfax City Code, in most cases, this should be prepaid because the offense does not go on the DMV record.
-However, a failure to obey a highway sign charge stemming from an illegal U-turn does carry DMV points and may be worth contesting.
+Sometimes, the Fairfax City Police Officer will write a ticket for a reduced offense at the scene of the stop and prepayment may be the best course of action depending on the charge.
+But prepaying a traffic ticket is essentially a guilty plea to the charge so it is important to talk to a traffic lawyer before prepaying the ticket.
+For example, if you are stopped for speeding but the Police Officer charges you with Failure to Pay Full Time and Attention under the Fairfax City Code, in most cases, this should be prepaid because the offense does not go on the DMV record.
+Other cases we see involve a person stopped for a high-speed but the Police Officer charges them with failure to obey a highway sign.
+Again, we need to speak to the person first but in many cases we will recommend prepayment.
 Our traffic lawyer has handled thousands of traffic tickets and will help you understand your charge and how we can help.

 In addition, to our so-called "legal mitigation," we like to have background information about our client if possible as well.
-This may mean getting a copy of a high-school or college transcript to show our client is in school, has a license to teach, has a license to practice medicine, or showing that our client has a security clearance.
-In other cases our client may be a stay-at-home mom with children they care for and were simply running family errands on the day they were ticketed.
-In either case, it is important to humanize our clients before the court so that they're not simply another "defendant."
-In any case, we will have our clients thoroughly prepared for court so that they can obtain the best result possible.
+This may mean getting a copy of a high-school or college transcript to show our client is in school, has a license to teach, has a license to practice medicine, or by showing that our client has a security clearance that may impacted by the case.
+In other cases our client may be a stay-at-home mom with children they care for and were simply running family errands on the day they were ticketed and we want the court to know that.
+In any case, it is important to humanize our clients before the court so that they're not simply another "defendant."
+We always have our clients thoroughly prepared for court so that they can obtain the best result possible.

 Talk to a Traffic Lawyer about your Fairfax City Ticket